The Participle

 Having been renovated at great expense, the building looks magnificent.

-c) We can use with before participle clause with a subject.
+c) We can use with before participle

 With prices going up so fast, we can’t afford luxuries.

-It was a large room, with bookshelves covering most of the walls.
+It was a large room, with bookshelves covering most of the walls.|

-5)
+5) Result

 An active participle after the main clause can express result.